PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 master user accounts such as experiencing authentication errors in environments where users are required to log in using multi-factor authentication (MFA).
-Using a service principal is also consistent with the idea that App-Owns-Data embedding is based on leverages under a Platform as a Service (PaaS) mindset as opposed to a Software as a Service (SaaS) mindset.
+Using a service principal is also consistent with the idea that App-Owns-Data embedding is based on leveraging the Power BI Service using a Platform-as-a-Service (PaaS) mindset as opposed to a Software-as-a-Service (SaaS) mindset.

 ### Understanding the 1000 Workspace Limitation